after-tax contributions

 Am I eligible to make after-tax contributions?

-To be eligible to make after-tax contributions, your total super balance must be less than the general transfer balance cap ($1.9 million for FY23/24) at the end of June in the previous financial year.
+To be eligible to make after-tax contributions, your total super balance must be less than the general transfer balance cap at the end of June in the previous financial year.
 You must also ensure you have provided us with your tax file number (TFN).

 People aged 75 and over can no longer make non-concessional contributions.
 (Note: contributions can be received up to 28 days after the end of the calendar month that an individual turns 75).